Aniruddhakharve/GitHub-Actions-Zero-to-Hero1/README.md

 - How to set up a CI/CD pipeline using GitHub Actions.

 - How to automatically build and run code in the cloud.

+- How to configure and use self-hosted runners like an EC2 instance for CI/CD.
 ---

 ## 🔮 Future Projects